Extras

 More

-The following projects do not have documentation but the source code is heavily commented.
+Most of the following projects do not have documentation but the source code is heavily commented.

-Simple Image Utilities
+Simple Image Utilities (javascript, php,demo)

 Javascript functions which rotate and magnify images on your web page after the page has been rendered.
 As most know, Javascript cannot do that by itself.
 These routines refer to a server side program simgu.php.
 Here is a demo page.

-PScroller
+PScroller (javascript,demo)

 A page scroller that works like a horizontal scroll bar.
-A demonstration of its use is the "Search" button at Prudential Montana Realty.

-NScroller
+NScroller (javascript,demo)

 A number scroller that can also be used to navigate multiple pages of a search.
 As a variation of the PScroller above, this search This example is a variation of the above MLS search.
 The "Next" and "Previous" buttons, when held down, scroll the page numbers until let up, at which time the proper page can be displayed.

-resizeCol
+resizeCol (javascript,demo)

 This script defines a function make_table_columns_resizable() that makes the columns of any HTML table resizable much like the columns of a spreadsheet.
 This report demonstrates a table with resizable columns.

-TearOffMenu
+TearOffMenu (javascript,demo)

 TearOffMenu puts together AcmeMenu, moveMe, and a resize_me object to produce menus that can be "torn" off the menu tree and positioned anywhere on the screen.
 Not only that, but once positioned the menus can be resized by clicking and dragging their lower right corner.
 Look under this icon Menu icon. on this report to find menus that can be torn off.